New Trier High School: Frank Mantooth Jazz Festival

 The jazz festival began in 1983 and takes place on the first Saturday of February.
 Each year, the event brings in around fifty high school and junior high jazz ensembles from the Great Lakes region and Canada to perform during the day.
-The high school groups attend clinics with jazz educators and composers from around the country.
-Seminars are also held throughout the day on improvisation, transcription, and music business, as well as instrument masterclasses.
+The high school groups attend clinics with jazz educators and composers nationwide.
+Seminars are also held throughout the day on improvisation, transcription, music business, and instrument masterclasses.
 A jazz combo and college big band perform in the afternoon, while the evening concert features New Trier's top jazz ensemble and a professional big band.
-Past groups have included the Buddy Rich Big Band (led by Dave Weckl), the Woody Herman Orchestra, the Count Basie Orchestra, the Artie Shaw Orchestra, the Duke Ellington Orchestra, the Toshiko Akiyoshi-Lew Tabackin Jazz Orchestra, the Vanguard Jazz Orchestra, the Chicago Jazz Ensemble (led by Jon Faddis), the Bob Mintzer Big Band, Gordon Goodwin's Big Phat Band, the Mingus Big Band, Maynard Ferguson, and Dizzy Gillespie.
+Past groups have included the Buddy Rich Big Band (led by Dave Weckl), the Woody Herman Orchestra, the Count Basie Orchestra, the Artie Shaw Orchestra, the Duke Ellington Orchestra, the Toshiko Akiyoshi-Lew Tabackin Jazz Orchestra, the Vanguard Jazz Orchestra, the Chicago Jazz Ensemble (led by Jon Faddis), the Bob Mintzer Big Band, Gordon Goodwin's Big Phat Band, the Mingus Big Band, Maynard Ferguson, Dizzy Gillespie, Delfeayo Marsalis, and Wynton Marsalis.
 The festival was renamed in 2005 after Frank Mantooth when the jazz musician, educator, and composer died just days before the 2004 festival.

-Seminar Day and backlash

-Every year, New Trier holds a seminar day on a topic, with the 2021-2022 school year seminar day being about mental health.
-In 2017, New Trier held a Seminar day on race.
-There was significant backlash, especially from conservative publications.
-For example, the Wall Street Journal ran an article about the day titled "It’s Racial Indoctrination Day at an Upscale Chicagoland School".
-It is now seen as the beginning to a backlash against so-called "Critical Race Theory" in education.
+Notable alumni

-In the movies
+In popular culture

-Scenes from Uncle Buck were shot at the high school's west campus in Northfield.
+Scenes from Uncle Buck and Home Alone were shot at the high school's west campus in Northfield.